kestra-io/docs/content/blogs/2023-10-11-why-ingestion-will-never-be-solved.md

 Airbyte's monorepo allows it to centrally govern the connectors and ensure that they follow standards and are kept up-to-date.
 One downside of this approach is that the connectors are tied to the platform — it's not possible to run Airbyte connectors independently.
 Also, installing Airbyte requires cloning a fairly large repository.
 You can't pick and choose only the plugins that you need (as [kestra](https://github.com/kestra-io/kestra) allows that) — in Airbyte, you install the product with all connectors baked in, which has its pros and cons.

+**How does Airbyte monetize?** [Airbyte Cloud](https://airbyte.com/solutions/airbyte-cloud) is a managed ELT platform in the Cloud.
+Apart from that, Airbyte offers a self-managed Enterprise plan as well as [Powered by Airbyte](https://airbyte.com/solutions/powered-by-airbyte) solution.

 ::alert{type="info"}
 To see how you can orchestrate Airbyte connectors with [kestra](https://github.com/kestra-io/kestra), check our [Airbyte blueprints](https://demo.kestra.io/ui/blueprints/community?page=1&q=airbyte) and [the following Airbyte documentation page](https://docs.airbyte.com/operator-guides/using-kestra-plugin/).
 ::